English Springer Spaniel vs Spinone Italiano: Complete Comparison (2026)

 Temperament and Personality Differences

 The temperament contrast between English Springer Spaniel and Spinone Italiano is one of the most significant factors in choosing between these dogs.
 English Springer Spaniel is characterized by a friendly, playful, obedient personality, while Spinone Italiano tends toward sociable, docile, patient traits.
 In daily life, this means English Springer Spaniel owners typically experience a dog that leans toward friendly behavior, while Spinone Italiano owners find their dog more inclined toward sociable tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+The "correct" temperament is the one that fits your life, not one that is objectively superior.

 Best for Families with Children